 We're here to help.

-Stanford WellConnect is a confidential mental health referral and consultation for residents and fellows), physicians and advance practice providers at PCHA and SMP, and all benefits-eligible faculty in the School of Medicine at Stanford.
-Stressors can get in the way of balancing the demands of professional and personal life, and without help, problems can intensify, having an effect on emotional and physical well-being and professional success.
-Although emotional distress often manifests in obvious ways, the symptoms of many psychological problems can be subtle.
+Stanford WellConnect is a confidential program to promote mental health for medical trainees (residents and fellows), physicians and advance practice providers at PCHA and SMP, and all benefits-eligible faculty in the School of Medicine at Stanford.
+Stressors can get in the way of balancing the demands of professional and personal life, and without help, problems can intensify and affect emotional and physical well-being and professional fulfillment.